Continuing Creation Cosmology

 An Alternative to the Big Bang

-Below, we provide brief synopses of various aspects of this cosmology, intended to give a sense of the theory that may make the transition to the treatise easier to handle.
+Below, we provide brief synopses of various aspects of this cosmology intended to give a sense of the theory that may make the transition to reading the full treatise easier to handle.
 The treatise itself presents its metaphysical beginnings, its theoretical development and its observational repercussions for our understanding of the universe.

 Synopses